makman568/algofun/pq/traffic/consensus_traffic.md

 ---

-## Abstract

-This document provides a **mathematical derivation** of expected consensus message volume based on source code parameters from the Algorand go-algorand repository and the **observed stake distribution on November 23, 2025** (`support/algorand-consensus_2025-11-23.csv`).
+We provide a **mathematical derivation** of expected consensus message volume based on source code parameters from the Algorand go-algorand repository and the **observed stake distribution on November 23, 2025** (`algorand-consensus_2025-11-23.csv`).
 The updated analysis demonstrates that relays should expect **~390-575 core consensus messages per round** and **~720-1,045 concurrent gossip messages** once pipelined next votes are counted—still far below the theoretical committee size of 2,990-5,000.
 The derivation remains **topology-independent**, applying equally to relay networks, P2P networks, and hybrid configurations.

 **Methodology:**
 - Statistical derivation from source-code parameters combined with measured stake fractions (no heuristics)
-- Inputs: consensus parameters, the November 23, 2025 stake CSV, and agreement-layer propagation rules
+- Inputs: consensus parameters, the November 23, 2025 stake distribution CSV from **consensus.algorand.observer**, and agreement-layer propagation rules
-- Output: predicted message counts that align with instrumented telemetry from the `consensus_messages.csv` log file.
+- Output: predicted message counts that align with instrumented telemetry

 **Mathematical Prediction with Nov-23-2025 stake distribution:**